zacharyclement/feature-restrictions/README.md

    - Events are posted to the FastAPI `/event` endpoint.
    - Events are stored in a Redis stream.

-2. **Stream Processing**:
+2. **Stream Processing - Event Handling, Rules, and Tripwires**:
    - The Stream Consumer reads events from the Redis stream.
-   - Applies business rules based on event data.
-   - Updates user data and tripwire states in Redis.

-3. **Event Handling, Rules, and Tripwires**:
    - Events are processed based on their `name` field, updating user data.
    - User data is assessed against various rules.
 If a rule is violated, feature access is restricted.
    - Rules are evaluated for potential tripwire activation.
 Tripwires disable rules when thresholds are exceeded.

-4. **Feature Restriction Queries**:
+3. **Feature Restriction Queries**:
    - Clients query endpoints such as `/canmessage` or `/canpurchase` to check feature availability for users.
    - Responses are determined by processed user data in Redis.